Sparse grid quadrature on products of spheres: Error bounds

 \section{Error bounds}

-We will now describe a second variant of \textsc{wtp} quadrature, $q^{(\WW)}$ on $\Hilbert_{d,\gamma}^{(r)},$ identical to the sequence of quadrature rules $q^{(\DA)}$ described in Section~\ref{HL-section-Problem} above, except that the order in which the incremental rules are added to this second variant is essentially the order used by Wasil\-kowski and Wo\'znia\-kowski~\cite[Section 5]{WasW99}.
-This variant uses criteria similar to those used by Wasil\-kowski and Wo{\'z}nia\-kowski \cite[Theorem 3]{WasW99}, but adapted to our setting.
+We will now describe a second variant of \textsc{wtp} quadrature, $q^{(\WW)}$ on $\Hilbert_{d,\gamma}^{(r)},$ based on the same set of incremental rules as that used for the sequence of quadrature rules $q^{(\DA)}$ described in Section~\ref{HL-section-Problem} above, but where the order in which the incremental rules are added to this variant is based on the construction of Wasil\-kowski and Wo\'znia\-kowski~\cite[Section 5]{WasW99}.
+The construction of this variant uses criteria similar to those used by Wasil\-kowski and Wo{\'z}nia\-kowski \cite[Theorem 3]{WasW99}, but adapted to our setting.
 These criteria are

 As a consequence of~\eqref{HL-eq-new-39}, we have